About the course

 Students are normally expected to carry out CBT supervision in at least three supervision settings over the course and to present at least one training event.

 The course comprises 18 days, presented in five teaching blocks.
-It begins with a four-day induction, followed by further 3-day or 4-day blocks.
+It begins with a four-day induction, followed by further three-day or four-day blocks.
 Formal teaching comprises full or half-day workshops as a half-day Practice of Supervision (PoS) session is regularly integrated into the course.

 Summative assessment requirements vary according to the specialism chosen.